ajay-pratap-singh-518/Capsule-Vision-2024-challenge/README.md

 cd Capsule-Vision-2024-Challenge

-Install the required dependencies: Ensure you have the necessary Python packages installed by running: pip install -r requirements.txt
+Install the required dependencies: Ensure you have the necessary Python packages installed by running:- pip install -r requirements.txt

 Run the training script: To train the model, execute: